YixiongDing/UniMelb-Study-Materials/Graphics and Interaction/Graphics and Interaction Note.md

 - Certain views from far above or below cannot be achieved or are blocked by other objects
 <img src="eyeball-in-hand.png" alt="550" width="550">

-#### World in hand- Connects user¡¯s navigation directly to the object or environment to be moved
+#### World in hand

+- Connects user's navigation directly to the object or environment to be moved
 - The user can imagine that the object is in his/her hand as the mouse is moved
 - Useful in a single object case (e.g., cube), but not very good in navigating a virtual environment
 <img src="world-in-hand.png" alt="550" width="550">